 - Final sale and non-refundable

-Who Might Like The Bear Adjustable Base?
+Who Might Like The Bear Adjustable Base

 Who Might Not Like The Bear Adjustable Base?

 - People who want to try the bed before they buy it.
-The Bear Adjustable Base is only available online and it is a final sale – which means you can’t return it for a refund unless there is an issue that’s covered under the warranty.
+The Bear Adjustable Base is only available online and it is a final sale – which means people can’t return it for a refund unless there is an issue that’s covered under the warranty.

 - People who are on a budget.
 At $1,640 for a Queen, this is not the most expensive adjustable bed on the market but it’s certainly not the cheapest.
 Those who are looking for a more straightforward bed with no extra features may be able to find one for less.

 RELATED: Lucid L300 Adjustable Bed Review

 The Bear Adjustable Base could be a really great option for those who like their Bear mattress and want to enhance their experience with the ability to raise/lower the head and foot of their bed.

 The adjustable bed is sturdy, durable, and is super easy to set up (because someone else is going to set it up).
 It worked very well with my 10″ bear mattress but will work with any foam mattress or one that is compatible with an adjustable bed.
 I would recommend something in the 10″-12″ thickness range.

 Read the fine print in the user’s manual in order to take the best care of the bed and don’t leave the massage feature on all night!